JM-Lazaro/hiring-engineers/answers.md

 ## 	MySQL Integration
-  1. Get the integration instructions for MySQL, go to Datadog UI.
+Next, integrate your MySQL to send data to Datadog.
-  2. On the left side menu, mouse over on Integrations and click on Integrations.
+  1. On the left side menu of the Datadog UI, mouse over on Integrations and click on Integrations.
-  3. Type in MySQL in the search box and click on the Configure.
+  2. Type in MySQL in the search box and click on the Configure.
-  4. Click on Generate Password for convenience.
+  3. Click on Generate Password for convenience.
 This will update the command lines with the same password for your convenience.
-  5. Copy the commands and execute in the vagrant terminal where you have installed the MySQL:<br />
+  4. Copy the commands and execute in the vagrant terminal where you have installed the MySQL:<br />
 ```
 sudo mysql -e "CREATE USER 'datadog'@'localhost' IDENTIFIED BY 'AfpJBxoAbcwKQGY3V5zs7Vfj';"<br />
 sudo mysql -e "GRANT REPLICATION CLIENT ON *.* TO 'datadog'@'localhost' WITH MAX_USER_CONNECTIONS 5;"<br />